 Your child can start on the inside of the spiral and trace out, or on the outside and trace in.

-If your child struggles to control a pencil, and found these finger exercises too challenging, then take a step back from finger exercises and spend some time working on strengthening the hand muscles and getting the fingers to work together in fun activities that don't use a pencil.
+If your child struggles to control a pencil, and found these suggestions too challenging, then take a step back.
+Look for opportunities to spend some time working on strengthening the hand muscles and getting the fingers to work together in fun activities that don't use a pencil.

 Here are some of the pages on my site that may help you:

 If you or your child's teacher are concerned about your child's fine motor development in comparison to his/her peers, then please do get an occupational therapist evaluation to see how best to help your child.

 If the activities on this page were helpful, then check out my printable e-book download!

 For the price of a couple of coffees, you can get lots of helpful information as well as more than 24 pages of photographed activities to help support your child's fine motor skills if they are struggling with pencil control!

 Read my article about the 10 Factors Affecting Handwriting to find out what skills can have an impact on your child's handwriting (with links to some helpful activities).